-H. Experiment-III: Evaluation on TRECVID Video Dataset
+H. Experiment-III: Evaluation on Trecvid Video Dataset

 The final experimental evaluation is on the TRECVID 2005 video dataset.
 Similar evaluations are conducted.
 Table IV and Fig. 9 show the experimental results.
 From the empirical results, we can see that the overall annotation performance is rather promising in this dataset.
-Specifically, for the case of 5 labeled examples per class, the TKFD method achieves an average accuracy of 83.0%, which is better than the results achieved on the other two datasets.
+Specifically, for the case of five labeled examples per class, the TKFD method achieves an average accuracy of 83.0%, which is better than the results achieved on the other two datasets.
 One reason is because the number of classes used in the TRECVID dataset is smaller than with the other two datasets.
 Thus, the annotation task becomes relatively easy.
 In comparison with other annotation methods, we found similar results to those observed on the previous datasets.
+Precision-recall curves of annotation results with two labeled examples each person on the TRECVID 2005 dataset

-Based on the promising empirical results on the three datasets, we can conclude that our proposed TKFD algorithm is more effective than the traditional supervised KFD and SVM methods for face annotation when dealing with a small number of labeled examples, which is a critical advantage for large-scale face annotation applications.
+Based on the promising empirical results on the three datasets, we can conclude that our proposed TKFD algorithm